 It has evolved over the years, not drastically, but enough around the edges that makes me realize some of the following concepts may too evolve as time goes on.

-I'm a huge proponent of keeping a pulse on the health of the market environment to create context and make more informed trade decisions.
-One of my favorite tools to assist me in classifying market health is our own Market Health Dashboard (MHD).
+We're huge believers in keeping a pulse on the health of the market environment to create context and make more informed trade decisions.
+One of our favorite tools to assist us in classifying market health is our own Market Health Dashboard (MHD).

 It measures 2 factors, Trend & Momentum, on 2 different time-frames across the 3 major US averages:

 We then add into the mix our own breadth cycles, which looks at a handful of different market internal indicators and outputs an easy-to-interpret: bearish, choppy, or bullish score.